siddharthrw/CGL/README.md

 - **Dynamic Rule System**: Don't just play by the standard rules.
 Use the "Rule Lab" to adjust the neighbors required for birth and survival to discover entirely new universes.
 - **Educational Suite**:
   - **Learn Screen**: Explore the history and mechanics of the game through a detailed FAQ and guide.
+  - **Story Tutorial**: A guided, narrative onboarding experience for first-time users.
-  - **Interactive Tutorial**: A step-by-step onboarding experience to get you started.
+  - **Interactive Tutorial**: A step-by-step help guide to master the simulation controls.
-- **Win/Loss Mechanics**: The game detects when your colony has stabilized, entered an endless loop, or completely vanished, providing a sense of achievement and feedback.
+- **Advanced State Detection**: The game detects when your colony has stabilized (Won), entered an endless loop (Oscillating), or completely vanished (Extinct).
-- **Premium Aesthetics**: Designed with a sleek dark theme, neon green accents, and smooth micro-animations.
+- **Premium Aesthetics**: Designed with a sleek dark theme, neon green accents, smooth micro-animations, and glassmorphic UI elements.
-- **Optimized Performance**: Uses background isolates for heavy simulation calculations on the Welcome Screen to ensure a buttery-smooth 60fps experience.
+- **Optimized Performance**: High-performance grid rendering optimized for 60fps, even during complex simulations.

 ## 🚀 Getting Started